Jagadish1205/Jagadish1205/README.md

 # 💫 About Me:
-i am currently working as a Junior DevOps Engineer in Jois Technologies
+I am currently working as a Junior DevOps Engineer in Jois Technologies

 ## 🌐 Socials: